mstacm/executive-wiki/roles/treasurer.rst

 + **Online Subscription Accounts** - ACM has many accounts that require subscriptions, make sure that the right amount is being charged.
 + **Fundraising** - Work with the president to find funding
 + **Spending and Saving** - Find ways to save money but at the same time making sure ACM has the neccesary resources.
++ **Write Annual Student Chapter Report** - A lengthy budget and events report that solidifies our status as a chapter of ACM every year
++ **Stripe and Square** - ACM uses two electronic payment systems, you are in charge of both

 Transition Steps
 ----------------